Empirical Bayes Selection for Value Maximization: Introduction

-Closely related to our paper are \cite{gu2020invidious,mogstad2020inference}. \cite{gu2020invidious} take an empirical Bayes approach to selecting the best units while controlling the marginal false discovery rate; \cite{mogstad2020inference} assert frequentist control over the familywise error rate, which amounts to a zero-one loss based on the correctness of the ranks.
+\citet{gu2020invidious,mogstad2024inference} both study similar selection problems to the one we analyze. \citet{gu2020invidious} take an empirical Bayes approach to selecting the best units while controlling the marginal false discovery rate; \citet{mogstad2024inference} assert frequentist control over the familywise error rate, which amounts to a zero-one loss based on the correctness of the ranks.
 Both consider loss functions different from ours.
-In their frameworks, the loss function contains a discontinuity near the oracle Bayes decision rule, e.g.\ \cite[Equation 3.1]{gu2020invidious}.
-Mistakenly selecting or omitting any unit incurs a discrete cost, whereas in ours the cost of mistakenly selecting or omitting a marginal unit near the selection threshold is small, see also \cite[Section 3.2]{gu2020invidious}.
+In their frameworks, mistakenly selecting or omitting any unit incurs a discrete cost, whereas in ours the cost of mistakenly selecting or omitting a marginal unit near the selection threshold is small.
 We view these as complementary perspectives.
-While in some decision problems mistakes may be undesirable per se, the aggregate performance of the selected units is typically still a relevant consideration.
-In the context of teacher evaluation, for example, the policy-maker may rightly be concerned with guarantees over the number of teachers who are incorrectly fired \cite{mogstad2022comment}, but may also wish to understand how well their selection procedure is performing from the students' perspective, in terms of the aggregate ``value-added'' of the teachers who keep their jobs.
+While in some decision problems mistakes may be undesirable per se, the aggregate performance of the selected units is typically still of interest.
+For teacher evaluations, for example, policy-makers may rightly be concerned with guarantees over the number of teachers who are incorrectly fired (\citet{mogstad2022comment}), but may also wish to understand how well their selection procedure is performing from the students' perspective, in terms of aggregate teacher ``value-added''.
 In other contexts, as in internet experimentation or drug discovery, the aggregate value of the selection is the primary concern, and it is harder to justify caring about the number of mistakes per se.

+Closely related to our paper is \cite{chen2022empirical}, which notes the importance of empirical Bayes top-$m$ selection to various social science applications, and derives regret bounds for the problem.
+Those rate results are more favorable than the ones we present in cases where we can recover the posterior mean but not the prior fast.
+However in other cases, e.g.\ the parametric case, \cite{chen2022empirical} bound regret by a term converging slower than $n^{-1/2}$, while we prove $n^{-1}$ convergence and show that rate cannot in general be improved upon.
+We summarize this comparison in \Cref{tab:rates}.
+Furthermore, while the nonparametric rate of convergence of estimated priors to the truth is generally only logarithmic even for optimal procedures \citep{carroll1988optimal,fan1991optimal}, we may often observe a faster rate of convergence (e.g.\ see \Cref{fig:w1}) in practice, which our result translates to a tighter bound on the regret.

+The bound in \cite{chen2022empirical} goes through the mean squared error of the posterior means, which would be more pessimistic if the posterior mean of irrelevant items (e.g. those almost always or never selected) are hard to estimate.
+Meanwhile, our method relies on controlling the number of mistakes by estimating the distribution, which is likely more challenging than minimizing the mean squared error, leading to potential pessimism in a different way.